 Created from an old freight train line above the west side of Manhattan, The High Line runs down from Hudson Yards and through Chelsea to Gansevoort Street in the Meatpacking District.

-Overlooking the Hudson River on New York’s West Side, Hudson Yards is a city within a city – a massive development of condos, office towers, public plazas, event spaces and a high-end shopping mall featuring every designer you can think of.
+Overlooking the Hudson River on New York’s West Side, Hudson Yards is a city within a city, a large development of condos, office towers, public plazas and event spaces.
+Very popular with tourists is its high-end shopping mall featuring every designer you can think of.

 After Mark and I walked in we were hit by a gleam of white marble, glass and shiny metal escalators.
-The seven-story Hudson Yards shopping area covers a colossal 720,000 square feet of retail space, and has the only Neiman Marcus department store in New York as well as the only Forty Five Ten, a shop that combines designer clothing, vintage finds and contemporary art.
+The seven-story Hudson Yards shopping area covers a colossal 720,000 square feet of retail space, and has the only Neiman Marcus department store in New York.
+It also has the only Forty Five Ten, a shop that combines designer clothing, vintage finds and contemporary art.

-If you prefer a guided tour, you can check out prices and availability for a New York City: High Line and Hudson Yards Walking tour here.
+If you prefer a guided tour of Hudson Yards, you can check out prices and availability for a New York City: High Line and Hudson Yards Walking Tour here.

 To book shows or check out events at the Shed, visit their website.

-The circuit through Chelsea: Walk The High Line from Hudson Yards down to the Whitney
+Do the Circuit through Chelsea: Walk The High Line from Hudson Yards down to the Whitney Museum of American Art

 While the Whitney is technically in the Meatpacking District, a popular way to explore Chelsea is to walk The High Line from Hudson Yards down to the Whitney Museum of American Art, which relocated from the Upper East Side in 2015.